-- d.
+d.
 Will any structures be demolished?
 If so, which?

-Not applicable, this is a non-project action. - e.
+e.
 What is the current zoning classification of the site?

 E 29th Ave has a mix of Office (O), Office Retail (OR), Centers and Corridors Types 1 and 2, District Center (CC1-DC, CC2-DC), and Residential Multifamily (RMF) zoning.
 Pedestrian street designations, such as this proposal, are an additional component of Centers and Corridors zoning and can only be applied to parcels with Centers and Corridors zoning.
 Zoning of affected parcels on E 29th Ave is therefore Type 1 and Type 2 Centers and Corridors Zoning (CC1-DC and CC2-DC).